wing5wong/artisan-whs-static/source/_courses/PEH0.md

 ---
+title: PEH0
-faculty: Physical Education and Health
+name: Physical Education Year 10
+code: PEH0
 subject_area: P.E/Health
-code: PEH0
-name: Physical Education Year 10
+date: 2019-07-01T02:18:17.119Z
+year: '10'
+type: "Compulsory\t - Full Year"
+course_duration: Full Year
 course_level: Year 10
 assessment_type: Compulsory
-course_duration: Full Year
-ue_approved:
-invitation_only:
-notes: ""
-endorsement:
-title: PEH0
-type: Compulsory	 - Full Year
-description: ""
-maori_title: ""
-body: "To provide the opportunity for participation and enjoyment in a wide range of physical activities.
-These will assist the physical, intellectual and social development of students and aim to foster a continuing involvement in physical activity."
-year: "10"
+leads_to: ''
-credits: ""
+credits: .
-entry_requirements: "Satisfactory completion of PEHE course."
+entry_requirements: Satisfactory completion of PEHE course.
-course_fees: ""
+course_fees: ''
-leads_to: ""
-duration: ""
+notes: ''
 ---
+To provide the opportunity for participation and enjoyment in a wide range of physical activities.
+These will assist the physical, intellectual and social development of students and aim to foster a continuing involvement in physical activity.